-- [(a)] An arrested individual has a right to be heard at a release hearing. - [(b) The individual has a right to counsel at a release hearing.
-If the individual is unable to obtain counsel for the hearing, [an authorized agency] shall provide counsel.
-[The scope of representation under this section may be limited to the subject matter of the hearing.] - Legislative Note: Include subsection (b) if the state chooses to codify a right to counsel at the release hearing.
+- [(a)] An arrested individual has a right to be heard at a release hearing before the court issues an order. - 7 [(b) An arrested individual has a right to counsel at a release hearing.
+If the individual is 8 unable to obtain counsel for the hearing, [an authorized agency] shall provide counsel.
+[The 9 scope of representation under this section may be limited to the subject matter of the hearing.]]

+Legislative Note: Include subsection (b) if the state chooses to codify a right to counsel at the release hearing.
 Insert the state's term for the agency that is authorized to provide counsel.
 If the authorized agency varies locally, insert "an authorized agency".
 Include the last bracketed sentence if the state chooses to permit limited-scope representation.